springbokdev/food-ordering-system/README.md

-# food-ordering-system
-Food Ordering System project
+# Food Ordering System

+The system is composed of the following microservices:

+- Order Service
+- Customer Service Payment Service
+- Payment Service
+- Restaurant Service

 ## Setting up the environment